-- The Boundary Wire MUST start at the Fence Transmitter and make a continuous loop back (2A). - Twisting the Boundary Wire cancels the signal and allows your pet to cross over that area without correction.
-Plastic or metal piping will not cancel the signal.
-Twist the Boundary Wire 10 to 12 times per foot to cancel the signal (2A). - Design a layout that is suitable for your yard.
-Sample layouts are provided in this section, and a grid for designing your layout is provided in the back of this guide. - Fence planning software is available online at www.petsafe.net/fence.

-- Always use gradual turns at the corners with a minimum of 3 foot radius to produce a more consistent boundary (2B).
+- The Boundary Wire MUST start at the Fence Transmitter and make a continuous loop back (2A). - Design a layout that is suitable for your yard.
+Sample layouts are provided in this section, and a grid for designing your layout is provided in the back of this guide. - Always use gradual turns at the corners to produce a more consistent boundary (2B).
 Do not use sharp turns, as this will cause gaps in your boundary. - Avoid making passageways too narrow for your pet to move about freely (e.g., along the sides of a house). - The Receiver Collar can be activated inside the house if the Boundary Wire runs along the outside wall of the house.
 If this occurs, remove your pet's Receiver Collar before bringing him inside, decrease the range using the Boundary Width Control or consider an alternative layout.